WStrellis/azure-204/ServerlessApps.md

 *function key* - Specific  to a function
 *host key* - Apply to all functions inside a function app

+Q: How to set app setting binding expressions?
+A: wrap parameter name in percent symbols

 Q: The container that groups functions into a logical unit for easier management, deployment, and sharing of resources is called?